 Research needs to be timely and reporting milestones should enable the enaction of evidence-informed policy to mitigate poor outcomes among groups in the short-term.
 Applicants should also describe how the outputs might help inform policy decisions, including possible decisions about infection prevention strategies and any relaxation of existing containment measures.

 This call supports NIHR’s single, national prioritisation process for COVID-19 research, to prevent duplication of effort and ensure that the resources and capacity of health and social care systems are not exceeded.
 We are maintaining a live list of COVID-19 studies that have been given Urgent Public Health Research status by the Chief Medical Officer and the Deputy Chief Medical Officer for England.

 How to apply

 These highlight notices will be supported through the joint UKRI-NIHR COVID-19 rapid response rolling call.
-Details of this call, including eligibility and how to apply, are available on the NIHR website.

 Applicants must apply by first completing the NIHR form for prioritising COVID-19 studies.
 Applicants requiring funding should then follow the link to the full funding application form and submit this by 9am on 1 June.

 All applications will be reviewed by a group of appropriate subject matter experts.
 To enable simultaneous consideration of as many relevant applications as possible, we strongly recommend that applications be submitted by 1 June.